clipart of stick figure with shoulder pain

 • Infection

-In summary, in cases of acute shoulder pain, most cases spontaneously resolve within 1 month, and with conservative treatment within 3 months.
+In summary, acute shoulder pain typically resolves within 1 month and, with conservative treatment, within 3 months.
 If your shoulder pain does not improve with conservative treatment, your Pain Management clinic may order imaging studies such asplain films, MRI, and CT to obtain more information regarding the possible cause of your shoulder pain.
-If these are not adequate to make a diagnosis, electrophysiologic studies (EMG/NCS) may help to provide more information.
+If these are not sufficient for diagnosis, electrophysiological studies (EMG/NCS) may provide additional information.
 If your shoulder is unstable, surgical treatment may be indicated.
-Your Pain Management provider at Capitol Pain Institute will help to formulate a diagnosis and treatment plan, which is specifically tailored to your individual needs.
+Your Pain Management provider at Capitol Pain Institute will help formulate a diagnosis and treatment plan tailored to your individual needs.

 References